 I understand that the NCSP must be regarded as a national standard of professionalism in school psychology.
 But, why require “NASP-approved CPD?”

 The purpose of the NASP- or APA-approval systems for CPD providers is to promote quality standards.
-This brochure provides greater detail on the Approved Provider System (APS) brochure explains how NASP has taken a leadership role in developing and advancing the standards for training, practice, and continuing professional development within the field of school psychology.
+The Approved Provider System (APS) brochure explains how NASP has taken a leadership role in developing and advancing the standards for training, practice, and continuing professional development within the field of school psychology.

 How does NASP itself provide approved credit?